Big Picture People

-Big Picture Education Australia (BPEA) is an independent network of schools and agencies, which agree to collaborate in pursuit of a shared vision of establishing a new model of schooling focused on better meeting the needs of individual students.
+Big Picture Learning Australia (BPLA) is an independent network of schools and agencies, which agree to collaborate in pursuit of a shared vision of establishing a new model of schooling focused on better meeting the needs of individual students.

-BPEA is a company limited by guarantee and registered with the Australian Charities and Not-for-profits Commission.
-Also a registered training organisation (RTO), Big Picture holds deductible gift recipient status for its training operations.
+BPLA is a company limited by guarantee and registered with the Australian Charities and Not-for-profits Commission.
+Big Picture holds deductible gift recipient status for its training operations.

-Schools and other agencies, which participate in Big Picture’s change programs and fulfil agreed criteria, are considered to be members of the Big Picture Education Network.
+Schools and other agencies, which participate in Big Picture’s change programs and fulfil agreed criteria, are considered to be members of the Big Picture Learning Australia Network.